Who would have thought that in 2022 a worldwide pandemic would have been the least of our worries?

 Leading your Family through Scary Times

 1) Don’t get too caught up in business – If you are a leader within your organization, you are rightfully concerned about your business and your employees.
 Attend to that, but don’t lose sight of your family.
 They may also be scared.
 Your kids need to see a parental role model who projects strength and calmness.
 Your significant other needs a full partner.
-You need not have all the answers – you need to be there – not just there in body, but fully present with your heart, mind and ears.
+You need not have all the answers – you need to be there – not just in body, but fully present with your heart, mind and ears.

 2) Be Together – Scary things can sometimes make us reassess what is important in our lives.
 We can often get great strength from our family and friends – and we should openly turn to them at times of stress.

 Leading your Company through Scary Times

 1) Opportunity #1 – I recently talked with a good CEO who noted that as his company has been reacting to the rapidly changing operational landscape for their business, they have come up with some ideas that should have been implemented earlier.
 Adversity sometimes gives us the kick in the rear needed to make changes we should have made long ago.

 2) Opportunity #2 – If you are in a leadership position, make sure to note those staff members who show up ready to help when you need it most.
 It is a chance to identify your real Stars – the people you want to invest in.